ENCCS/vasp-best-practices/content/bandgap_Si.md

 ### Calculations

-First, run the regular PBE calculation which will be used as a start for the DFT+HF methods by submitting the job (Tetralith)
+First, run the regular PBE calculation which will be used as a start for the DFT+HF methods by submitting the job

     sbatch run.sh

-or run interactively (MeluXina)

-    srun --hint=nomultithread -n 8 vasp_std

-when it's finished, cycle through the different DFT+HF methods, don't forget to copy `WAVECAR`
+When it's finished, cycle through the different DFT+HF methods, don't forget to copy `WAVECAR`

     mkdir B3LYP
     cp INCAR POSCAR KPOINTS POTCAR run.sh gap.sh WAVECAR B3LYP